Oogway-Technologies/Questworld/README.md

     "memories": [
-        "Bruce witnessing his parents'\'' murder in Crime Alley, fueling his desire for justice", "Bruce met and trained with various mentors around the world, honing his skills in martial arts, detective work, and other disciplines", "As a masked vigilante, he encounter different kind of bad people, in particular a sociopath person dresses like a clown"
+        "Bruce witnessing his parents'\'' murder in Crime Alley, fueling his desire for justice", "Bruce met and trained with various mentors around the world, honing his skills in martial arts, detective work, and other disciplines", "As a masked vigilante, he encounters different kind of bad people, in particular a sociopath person dresses like a clown"
     ]
 }'
 ```